ameymeher/QisDax-OG/README.md

 ### ARTIQ
 * ARTIQ is a framework for controling quantum devices.
-* This is the interface that we will call from Qiskit to set up the physical ion-trap quantum computing device
+* The DAX language is an interface to ARTIQ, and that is that we will generate from Qiskit to set up the physical ion-trap quantum computing device
-* ARTIQ is a Python package, which should allow for easy interfacing with other Python based languages or frameworks
+* DAX is a Python package, which should allow for easy interfacing with other Python based languages or frameworks

 ### Qiskit
 * Qiskit is a quantum programing language developed by IBM